 Commented [MD17]: The city has added quantifiable objectives to certain programs.
 While the city welcomes additional use of existing and new programs, as some of these programs rely on a third party for success (outside funding sources, residential loans for purchase/remodel, etc.) some of the success is contingent on the activity of those third parties.
-While the proposed policies comply with providing quantifiable objectives, the plan cannot force third parties act upon the quantifiable objectives.
+While the proposed policies comply with providing quantifiable objectives.